 Letters of credit (L/Cs) may be used to pay for U.S. exports to Argentina.
-A number of banks in Argentina open letters of credit once the bank has approved a line of credit for the Argentine company.
-Multinationals, large and medium sized firms are still the main users of L/Cs.
-However, to a lesser degree, L/Cs are also used by small firms.
+A number of banks in Argentina open letters of credit once the bank has approved a line of credit for the Argentine importer.
+Multinationals, large- and medium-sized firms are still the main users of L/Cs.
+However, to a lesser degree, small firms also use LCs.

 Features of the Argentine Financial System